 - What changes in the course would benefit student learning?

-Students respond to each question individually, and then discuss the questions as a group.
-The MSFE concludes with a focus on question #3.
-As a class, students share their recommendations and then are given two votes to select the recommendations that are most meaningful to them in terms of their learning in the course.
-The voting enables the MSFE team to report a weighted list of recommendations to the instructor.
+Students begin by discussing these questions in small groups of 3-5, recording their thoughts on a small group worksheet.
+As a class, students share their recommendations and the CTL MSFE facilitator asks clarifying questions, inquires as to how many people in the class agree with a particular item that has been raised, and so on.
 Typically within one week, the lead CTL evaluator for the MSFE will meet one-on-one with the instructor to discuss the results of the evaluation and to consider various strategies for incorporating the most meaningful and relevant recommendations.
-Following the one-on-one meeting, it is recommended that the instructor discusses the results of the evaluation and the adopted changes with the class as it validates for the students the importance that the instructor places on learning and their role in the course.
+Following the one-on-one meeting, it is recommended that the instructor discusses the feedback they have received, with an emphasis on the changes they are making in response, and rationale for instructor choices in areas where no changes are being made.
+We call this “closing the feedback loop”, and it is a key part of process as it validates for the students the importance that the instructor places on learning and their role in the course.

-Because the success of the process depends on allowing sufficient time after the MSFE to discuss results and potential changes with your class, MSFE requests for the spring semester will be accepted by the CTL through the following form until March 15, 2019.
-After this date, if classroom consultation and feedback from the CTL are desired, please visit the classroom observations page to request a Teaching / Classroom Observation for your course.
+Because the success of the process depends on allowing sufficient time after the MSFE to discuss results and potential changes with your class, MSFE requests will be accepted by the CTL through our MSFE request form until the eighth week of classes – for MSFE dates occurring during weeks four through nine of the semester.
+After this date, if classroom consultation and feedback from the CTL are desired, please visit our classroom observations page to request a Teaching / Classroom Observation for your course.